EdouardPradie/EdouardPradie/README.md

 🚀EDOUARD PRADIE🚀
 ===========================

-I'm currently a fourth-year student at Epitech Bordeaux, in France and I do a year at DCU in Ireland. <br/>
+I'm currently a fifth-year student at Epitech Bordeaux, in France and I do a year at DCU in Ireland. <br/>
 I'm passionate about low level programming, IoT, DevOps and web development. <br/>
 I want to expand my knowledge in a category for a future job.